stefan22/optimizely/README.md

 # optimizely

-Is a coversion rate optimization tool.
+Is a conversion rate optimization tool.
 - deals with poor usability issues
 - website performance

 ### A/B testing
 a common name for a test that puts one or more variations of a page (or pages) against one another and measures how two variations perform against one another for specific defined metrics.

 ### Multivariate testing
 an experiment that has multiple variations of specific elements.
 The experiment is defined by selecting the elements and their variations.